Baggi24/slider/readme.txt

 *  **Add Title Style** - Do more styling with the Responsive Slider on the title of your each image.

 *  **Create Description Style** -  Description Style section suggests choosing different effects and colors for the  slider images.

+*  **Social Sharing** - Navigate to your slides and click the Social Sharing option in the slider menu in order to add 6 social sharing icons to the slider.
+You can pick all 6 or pick couple from available Facebook, Twitter, G+, Pinterest, LinkedIn and Tumblr.
+Besides that the plugin includes 6 themes for social sharing buttons available.

 *  **Advanced Drag and Drop Options** -  Drag and Drop feature with some builder function, which you can use on your admin panel, allows you to change the positions of the responsive slider text, description, image, button and more.